-3.D.4 Final Application Process
+Final Application Process

 CHFA will make Final Allocations of Housing Tax Credits no later than the end of the year in which an eligible building or project which has received a reservation or a Carryover Allocation is placed in service, provided that a fully completed Final Application package, including all documents applicable that are listed on the Final Allocation Checklist is received no later than the first business day of November.
-The Housing Tax Credit amount that will be allocated is based on CHFA's final determination of the qualified basis for the building or project based on an accountant's certification of final costs provided by the Applicant and a final determination of the Housing Tax Credit amount allocated may be less than the amount reserved or allocated on a Carryover basis.
+The Housing Tax Credit amount that will be allocated is based on CHFA's final determination of the qualified basis for the building or project based on an accountant's certification of final costs provided by the Applicant and a final determination of the Housing Tax Credit amount as outlined in Section 3.H.
+The Housing Tax Credit amount allocated may be less than the amount reserved or allocated on a Carryover basis.
 Also, an Applicant may request additional Federal Credit in accordance with Section 3.J if Housing Tax Credits are available.